icykoneko/ff14-fish-tracker-app/README.md

 * You need to install sprity-cli globally to get access to the CLI `sprity`.
   * `npm i sprity-cli -g`

+**NOTE:** Sprity doesn't seem to work in newer versions of Node due to dependencies...
+I've only had success running it via Node v10.24.1 on Windows.

 ## Step-by-step Instructions for Updating Data
 Sometimes you forget how to do this after several months...
 Clearly the TODO list isn't getting done...